spatie/laravel-data/README.md

 }
 ```

-This package allows you to make collections, nest, lazy load data objects.
-And it allows the automatic tranformation of data objects to TypeScript definitions.
+This package allows you to make collections, nest, lazyload data objects.
+And it allows the automatic transformation of data objects to TypeScript definitions.

 Though this package is perfect to create simple data transfer objects when communicating between backend and frontend.
-For more complicated case I recommend our [spatie/data-transfer-object](https://github.com/spatie/data-transfer-object) package.
+For more complicated cases we recommend our [spatie/data-transfer-object](https://github.com/spatie/data-transfer-object) package.

 ## Support us

 [<img src="https://github-ads.s3.eu-central-1.amazonaws.com/laravel-data-resource.jpg?t=1" width="419px" />](https://spatie.be/github-ad-click/laravel-data-resource)